 - The majority of respondents generally felt that participation of center-based programs had been going well.
 In contrast, the majority of respondents either felt that participation of family-based programs had not gone well or they were not aware of how it was going.
 Most respondents noted that center-based programs participated in greater numbers than family-based programs because it was easier for them, especially if they were already accredited or could earn three or four stars in the full Parent Aware rating process the first time they signed up to be rated without having to do major improvements to their ECE program. - Some respondents, noted, however, that "some aspects of Parent Aware may be daunting for programs" such as having to have a curriculum, and that these programs may need to be given extra support in order to participate in the rating system.
-Some of the Parent Aware requirements may have been unattainable for many family-based programs without support, technical assistance, and additional resources aimed at assisting programs to meet various quality requirements.17
+Some of the Parent Aware requirements may have been unattainable for many family-based programs without the support, technical assistance, and additional resources aimed at assisting programs to meet various quality requirements. - Some respondents also noted that center-based programs were more likely to be connected to other providers and agencies like RCC, and, therefore, to have known about the scholarship program and how to access the scholarship funds. - Many respondents noted that very few parents in the scholarship program requested or sought out a family-based ECE program. - For both family-based and center-based programs, respondents viewed the possibility of being rated 1 or 2 and being required to publish the rating on the website and in their windows as possible barriers to participation. - Many respondents reported that the entry of the New Horizons program into the scholarship pilot areas was a direct result of the scholarship program. - Several respondents noted, however, that they felt that more for-profit or not-forprofit ECE programs would have located a program in the pilot communities if the scholarship program was not scheduled to sunset in 2011, seeing such a move as too risky fiscally. - Many respondents commented that the scholarship model does not fit well with ECE programs for which parents do not pay fees, and suggested the need for a thorough review and discussion of how the scholarship model, seen as child-based or fee-based funding, can be accommodated with existing programs that use a program-based funding model.

-Parent Aware does provide support to ECE programs to upgrade their quality, but comments described below indicated that some ECE programs were either not aware of the availability of their support or felt is was not sufficient to fully meet their needs to improve quality.
+&lt;sup>43 Parent Aware does provide support to ECE programs to upgrade their quality, but comments indicated that some ECE programs were either not aware of the availability of its support or felt the support was not sufficient to fully meet their needs to improve quality.